SofaPirate/Plaquette/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 What if we wanted to change the parameters of the oscillator during runtime rather than
 just at the beginning?
-The ``SquareWave`` unit type allows real-time modification of
+The ``Wave`` unit type allows real-time modification of
 its parameters by calling one of its functions using the :doc:`dot` operator.

 For example, to change the period, simply call the following inside the ``step()`` function: